-In the second of this two-part series on Wednesday, September 18, 2019 from 2-3 p.m.
-ET, Clancy Cash Harrison, MS, RDN, FAND, will bridge the knowledge gap between the overall health of our clients and food insecurity.
-She will dive deep into the ethics of the food insecurity epidemic, focusing on the symptoms, risk factors, and the costs of allowing food insecurity to go untreated.
-Clancy will also discuss the important dynamic of patient care, sharing coping mechanisms, all-important techniques to screen patients with sensitivity, and how to use patient-centered language to reduce the stigma of food insecurity.
+In the second of this two-part series, Clancy Cash Harrison, MS, RDN, FAND, bridges the knowledge gap between the overall health of our clients and food insecurity.
+She dives deep into the ethics of the food insecurity epidemic, focusing on the symptoms, risk factors, and the costs of allowing food insecurity to go untreated.
+Clancy also discusses the important dynamic of patient care, sharing coping mechanisms, all-important techniques to screen patients with sensitivity, and how to use patient-centered language to reduce the stigma of food insecurity.

 After completing this continuing education course, nutrition professionals will be able to:

 - Explain the ethics of food insecurity as it relates to personal beliefs and the specialized role of nutrition and dietetics professionals.

 - Distinguish individuals at risk for malnutrition related to food insecurity and explain the ethics behind nutrition education.

 - Learn, understand and apply ethics when screening for food insecurity.

 - List resources to improve food access and health outcomes.